zechnegli/CalDigit_ChatBot_PD/README.md

 ![img.png](img.png)

 # Timeline to create chatbot:
-   1. Data Pipeline: 1.5 months
+   1. Data Pipeline: 3-5 weeks
-   2. Vectorized Database Creation: 1 month
+   2. Vectorized Database Creation: 2-3 weeks
-   3. OpenAPI Integration (ChatGPT): 1 month
+   3. OpenAPI Integration (ChatGPT): 1-2 weeks
-   4. Testing and Maintenance: 1 month
+   4. Testing and Maintenance: 2-3 weeks

 The most time-consuming part is to create clean structured data.
 Without good data, our chatbot won't respond with accurate messages.
 That is why we need time to do both manually and automatically to complete those steps in order to get high-quality data.